 · Hats are permitted.
 However, they must be worn bill forward and may not be worn inside buildings.

 · Sandals may be worn only if they have a front and back strap, according to the CA State code.
 However, tennis shoes are far safer and enable greater participation in P.E.
 Students may not wear flip-flops.

 · Colored hair is not permitted.

 The administration is the final authority when a difference of opinion arises.
 When a violation of the dress guidelines occurs, the students will be required to correct this by calling home for the proper attire.
-Continued violations of dress guidelines will be considered defiance and will be referred for disciplinary action.

 · No playing in the restrooms.